vic-ma/howtodismantle.github.io/_posts/2023-10-11-MS-Graph-Access-the-companys-room-calendars.md

 ![image](/assets/2023-10-11/030.png)

-## Create a data source to get a list of all the rooms
+## Add a data source to get a list of all the rooms

 We need to get a list of all the rooms that our API user has access to.